About the Council

 • Work as a team member and support Council decisions;

-• Participate in the review of Council’s mission and objectives and the development of a strategic plan;
+• Participate in the review of the Council’s mission and objectives and the development of a strategic plan;

 • Participate in hiring and releasing the Administrator;